 Chief Operating Officer

-Daniel J. Crampton, PsyD, Paramedic, is the COO and founder of Status: Code 4, Inc. (SC4I).
+Daniel J. Crampton, PsyD, Retired Paramedic, is the COO and co-founder of Status Code 4 Inc. (SC4I).
 Daniel began his Emergency Medical Services (EMS) career in 1993 when he joined Northeast Teller County Fire Department as a volunteer firefighter.
 In 1994, he earned his EMT-B certification and joined Woodland Park Ambulance Service (which later became Ute Pass Regional Ambulance District).
 Daniel would go on to be certified as an EMT-Intermediate in 1995 and a paramedic in 1997.

 Daniel’s education in psychology began in 1998 at Nazarene Bible College where he graduated with a Bachelor in Christian Counseling in 2003.
 In 2006, Daniel earned his Master of Arts in Counseling from Colorado Christian University.
 Finally, he graduated from the University of the Rockies, Colorado School of Professional Psychology in 2014 with a Doctorate of Psychology degree.
 He is currently a Licensed Psychologist in the state of Colorado.